Fuse Lenses logo

 All articles

-What frame do I have?Updated 8 months ago
+What frame do I have?Updated a year ago

 The information on the inside temple of your sunglasses can tell you the model and size of your frame, along with other information.
 The frame size consists of three measurements, all measured in millimeters (mm): eye size, bridge size, and temple length.
 Note that even if a frame is the same in size, the fit may still be different based on the brand and model.
 This is why it is important to know the frame name, model number, and lens size when finding replacement lenses for your glasses.